sketchplugins/plugin-directory/README.md

 - [Colors → Code](https://github.com/Sugarcode-Team/colors-to-code-sketch-plugin-live), by Sugarcode: Export Colors as organized Stylesheets for Android, CSS, Less, SCSS, Sass, React, ReactNative, Stylus, PostCSS and CSS Crush.
 - [ColorSpark for Sketch](https://colorspark.app/sketch), by Luke Johnson: A simple tool to help designers discover unique colors and gradients directly in Sketch.
 - [Compo](https://github.com/romashamin/compo-sketch), by Roman Shamin: Makes it easier to work with interface components in Sketch
+- [Component8](https://www.whose.design/component8), by Groot Xu: Component8 stores 1000+ crafted components.
+Use them in Sketch by drag & drop.
 - [Composite SVG](https://github.com/alanfraneo/svg-composite), by Alan Francis: A Sketch plugin to create a composite SVG file from sketch artboards
 - [Connection Flow Arrows](https://github.com/faridsabitov/Sketch-Connection-Flow-Arrows), by Farid Sabitov: Plugin for generating easy to use connection flow arrows in Sketch
 - [Content Generator](https://github.com/timuric/content-generator-sketch-plugin), by Timur Carpeev: Sketch app plugin for generating dummy data such as avatars, names, photos, geo data etc.